mhnuk2007/ServletReqResDemo/README.md

-# 🚀 ServletReqResDemo
+# 🚀 ServletGetPostDemo

-This project demonstrates how to use `HttpServletRequest` and `HttpServletResponse` in a Java Servlet using form submission.
-It includes concepts like request parameters, request dispatcher, and `HttpSession`.
+This project demonstrates how to handle **GET** and **POST** HTTP methods using Java Servlets.
+It includes a form that submits user input via both GET and POST, showcasing how to extract request parameters and generate responses accordingly.

 ---